 Chapter 5

-I went back to my room to put on the beige uniform before dinner.
-The servant's pale yellow wouldn't help to blend in at all.
-The material of the new uniform was stiff and lighter than my old clothing.
-I wondered if it was shifter material.
-Most pack clothing was I've heard.
-It allowed them to shift without removing the clothing, instead, the shift triggered the clothing to be stored in the void beyond this world until they shifted back.
+Lily went back to her room to put on the beige uniform before dinner.
+The servant's pale yellow wouldn't help her blend in at all.
+The material of the new uniform was stiff and lighter than her old clothing.
+She wondered if it was shifter material.
+Most pack clothing was, she'd heard.
+It allowed shifters to transform without removing their clothing, the shift triggering the clothing to be stored in the void beyond this world until they shifted back.

-The new clothing felt odd against my legs as I walked.
-I peeked around corners before going forward.
-I was worried one of the orphans would see me.
-I'm not sure why really.
-Just that it'd be easier to explain things tonight.
+The new clothing felt odd against her legs as she walked.
+She peeked around corners before going forward, worried one of the orphans might see her.
+She wasn't sure why, really, just that it'd be easier to explain things tonight.

-"It'll be ok," I said to myself once I got to the door of the dining hall.
+"It'll be okay," she said to herself once she got to the door of the dining hall.

-The light beige of my new clothing stood out like the bright harvest moon in the darkest night sky.
-But despite my anxiety from before, no one stared really.
-They glanced up as I passed, but there were no hateful comments at least.
+The light beige of her new clothing stood out like the bright harvest moon in the darkest night sky.
+But despite her earlier anxiety, no one really stared.
+They glanced up as she passed, but there were no hateful comments at least.

 Meals at the pack house were nearly always a self-service buffet.
-I followed in line down the buffet tables piling my plate high with a little bit of everything.
-All kinds of meats.
-Mashed potatoes, pasta, stir fry, jello, pastries, and dinner rolls.
+Lily followed the line down the buffet tables, piling her plate high with a little bit of everything—various meats, mashed potatoes, pasta, stir fry, jello, pastries, and dinner rolls.

-Despite my unease about tomorrow I couldn't help but feel euphoric.
+Despite her unease about tomorrow, she couldn't help but feel euphoric.
 The food was incredible.
 The orphan's dining area didn't offer food like this.
 Unflavored porridge, hard-boiled eggs, and salads were the norm on most days.

-I couldn't suppress my laugh as I looked around the space.
-All of these pack members here think a meal like this is run off the mill.
-An everyday occurrence, and thus, something they took for granted.
+She couldn't suppress her laugh as she looked around the space.
+All of these pack members here thought a meal like this was run-of-the-mill, an everyday occurrence, and thus, something they took for granted.

-But to me.. to me it was an incredible feast.
-I went back for seconds and managed to snag the remaining dinner rolls for later.
-I got a slice of chocolate cake also.
-Sure, it was against the rules.
-But no one seemed to care that much.
-And I'd be gone tomorrow anyway.
+But to Lily, it was an incredible feast.
+She went back for seconds and managed to snag the remaining dinner rolls for later.
+She got a slice of chocolate cake to go as well.
+She thought it might be against the rules to sneak food out, but no one seemed to care that much.
+And she'd be gone tomorrow anyway.

 Oops!
 This image does not follow our content guidelines.
 To continue publishing, please remove it or upload a different image.

-I sat in the corner with the second two eldest of the group.
+Lily smiled at the happiness on their faces.
+She wished she could give them more.
+She sat in the corner with the second and third eldest of the group.

 "You're in the pack now?" said Sauti, who knew that a situation like this didn't come without loss.
 "Were you able to shift then?
 I didn't think anyone shifted for the first time after the age of 15."

-I told them about the situation.
-Told them about being in the pack, but only for a day because I would be leaving tomorrow.
-I avoided their looks of sadness.
-I didn't have a choice but to go.
+Lily told them about the situation, explaining how she was now part of the pack but only for a day because she would be leaving tomorrow.
+She avoided their looks of sadness.
+She didn't have a choice but to go.

-"What will we do without you Lily?" said Sauti.
+"What will we do without you, Lily?" asked Sauti.

-"You'll be strong," I said with a smile.
+"You'll be strong," Lily said with a smile.
 "You'll do the best you can."

 They smiled in a sad kind of way.
 There was laughter from the movie in the background.
-Everything was so surreal.
-I thought about telling them about my fears of the unknown of tomorrow, but I couldn't bring myself to do it.
-I couldn't show them my fear when we all needed to be strong now and work to adapt to the changes.
+Everything felt so surreal.
+Lily thought about sharing her fears of the unknown that awaited her tomorrow, but she couldn't bring herself to do it.
+She couldn't show them her fear when they all needed to be strong and work to adapt to the changes.

-"Do you guys know anything about this school?"
-I said instead.
+"Do you guys know anything about this school?" she asked instead.

 "I've heard it's elite," said Paul.
 "I've only heard of high-ranking males going before now."

-I laughed with relief.
-At least it's not some kind of slaughterhouse like my mind had been inventing.
+Lily laughed with relief.
+At least it wasn't some kind of slaughterhouse like her mind had been inventing.
 "That's good to know.
 I bet they need me to go do chores there.
 I hope the servant rooms are bigger at least."

-We talked as the night got late and the movie finished.
-I wondered if this would be the last time I would talk to them.
-I focused on so many details.
-The way Sauti's uniform hung in such a worn and tired way after the day's work.
-I thought about how it felt to be with them.
-The warmth of their presence.
+They talked as the night grew late and the movie finished.
+Lily wondered if this would be the last time she would talk to them.
+She focused on so many details: the way Sauti's uniform hung in such a worn and tired way after the day's work, the warmth of their presence.

-"It'll be ok," I found myself telling them.
-But I couldn't be sure if I was saying that to them or me.
+"It'll be okay," she found herself telling them.
+But she couldn't be sure if she was saying that to them or herself.
 Tomorrow was approaching fast.

-It was time then for the raffle I made using another page from my journal.
-I made 19 squares with a unique number on each, and each orphan has a number based on age.
+It was time then for the raffle Lily had made using another page from her journal.
+She had created 19 squares with a unique number on each, and each orphan had a number based on age.

-I wouldn't be needing my slinky, putty, or yo-yo where I'd be going.
-I was happy to see them find such good homes.
-The putty to Genevieve, the yo-yo to Stephan, and the slinky to Amber who was 4th oldest after me.
+Lily wouldn't be needing her slinky, putty, or yo-yo where she was going.
+She was happy to see them find good homes: the putty to Genevieve, the yo-yo to Stephan, and the slinky to Amber, who was the fourth oldest after her.

-The hardest part is saying goodbye.
-And yet...
-I'd come back someday.
-I don't know how, but I can't leave my family in this situation if there's anything I can do to change it.
+The hardest part was saying goodbye.
+And yet, she promised herself she'd come back someday.
+She didn't know how, but she couldn't leave her family in this situation if there was anything she could do to change it.

-"I won't forget you," I said as the last of them disappeared into the secret passageway, down the corridor, that would take them to their sleeping quarters.
+"I won't forget you," she said as the last of them disappeared into the secret passageway, down the corridor that would take them to their sleeping quarters.

-I was alone then with nothing to do but soak in the overlarge tub, and wonder about what tomorrow would hold.
+Lily was alone then with nothing to do but soak in the overlarge tub and wonder about what tomorrow would hold.

 Copyrighted material